standingdreams/sd-gatsby/src/pages/portfolio/index.md

       incontinence technologies.
 Being a leader in that technology space, they wanted an advanced website to compliment their brand.
-The website was developed on top of Perch CMS and featured a parallax-driven story on the homepage speaking to the company’s vision.
+The website was developed on top of Perch CMS and featured a parallax-driven story on the homepage speaking to the company's vision.

       We were asked to deliver an updated experience to their current training portal that is used globally to educate various medical professionals on their incontinence technology.
 The portal can only be accessed via username/password.
 The training portal was built using Perch and includes quizzes, videos, custom certificates and various educational material for the user.